Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

-We start with defining our notion of \emph{bounds}.
-We only consider bounds which are weakly monotonically increasing in all occurring variables.
-Their advantage is that we can compose them easily (i.e., if $f$ and $g$ increase monotonically, then so does their composition $f \circ g$).
-In contrast to our earlier papers \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity,lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}, we now extend our approach to also compute \emph{logarithmic} bounds.
-Furthermore, our bounds contain $\RRC_{\geq 0} = \RR_{\geq 0} \cup \braced{\omega}$ instead of $\NNC = \NN \cup \braced{\omega} $ as the logarithm yields real numbers.
+We start with defining the notion of \emph{bounds}.
+We only consider bounds which correspond to functions $f$ that are weakly monotonically increasing in all arguments, i.e., where $x \leq y$ implies $f(\ldots x \ldots) \leq f(\ldots y \ldots)$.
+In this way, if $f$ and $g$ are both upper bounds, then $f\circ g$ is also an upper bound, i.e., bounds can be ``composed'' easily.
+In principle, every weakly monotonically increasing function could be used as a bound in our framework.
+However, here we restrict ourselves to bounds which are easy to represent and to compute with, and which cover the most prominent complexity classes.
+In contrast to our earlier papers \cite{brockschmidt2016AnalyzingRuntimeSize,giesl2022ImprovingAutomaticComplexity,lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}, we now extend this approach to also compute \emph{logarithmic} bounds.
+Furthermore, bounds contain $\RRC_{\geq 0} = \RR_{\geq 0} \cup \braced{\omega}$ instead of $\NNC = \NN \cup \braced{\omega} $ as the logarithm yields real numbers.
 Moreover, in contrast to our conference papers \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}, we also use expressions with ``maximum'' in bounds.
 These improvements allow us to express and infer tighter bounds.
 In particular, as already sketched in \Cref{sect:introduction} and shown in detail in \Cref{exa:sizeboundLoop} in \Cref{sect:loops_size_bounds}, logarithmic runtime bounds can be used to ``cancel out'' exponential size bounds, such that in the end one again obtains polynomial bounds.

 \begin{definition}[Bounds] The set of \emph{bounds} $\BoundSet$ is the smallest set with $\RRC_{\geq 0} \subseteq \BoundSet$, $\VSet\subseteq\BoundSet$, and $\braced{\bound_1 + \bound_2, \bound_1\cdot \bound_2, k^{\bound_1}, \log_k(\bound_1), \max \braced{\bound_1,\ldots,\bound_m}}\subseteq\BoundSet$ for all $\bound_1,\ldots,\bound_m\in\BoundSet$ with $m \geq 2$ and $k\in\RR_{> 1}$.\footnote{ More precisely, instead of $\log_k(\bound_1)$ we use the function $\log_k(\max\braced{1,\bound_1})$ to ensure that bounds are well defined, non-negative, and weakly monotonically increasing.} \end{definition}